Jarmos-san/jarmos.dev/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/Jarmos-san/personal-website?label=Commit%20Frequency&logo=github&style=flat-square)
 ![Twitter Follow](https://img.shields.io/twitter/follow/Jarmosan?style=social)

-This repository hosts the source code for my personal website - [jarmos.dev][1].
-The website is built using the following tech stack:
+This repository hosts the source code for my personal website - [jarmos.dev][1] & its built using the following tech stack:

-- [Next.js][2]
+- [Next.js][2] to build a React.js based website.
-- [Sass][3]
+- [TailwindCSS][3] to design the website aesthetics.
-- [TypeScript][4]
+- [TypeScript][4] to write the source code.
-- [Vercel][5]
+- [Vercel][5] to deploy & host the website on.

 ## 🗒️ About the Project

 I've been writing & sharing technical content ever since my country was under a strict lockdown due to the COVID-19 pandemic.
 It was a good productive use of my free time & I learned + experienced many nuances of software development in general as well.
 One such lesson was the importance of fast load times for better SEO capabilities of a website.
 While sites created using Hugo did perform well, they lacked modern web dev capabilities like [prefetching][6].
 There were a handful more reasons to switch to a React-based alternative but that's a story for another day.

 Any way, the project uses Next.js which is a React.js-based framework.
 It provides me with all the modern benefits React.js has to offer in addition to a couple more stuff.
-I suggest reading up on the official docs for more information about the framework.
+I suggest reading up on the [official docs][7] for more information about the framework.

-To keep the development complexity plain & simple, the project also uses Sass & TypeScript.
+To keep the development complexity plain & simple, the project also uses TailwindCSS & TypeScript.
 Using these two tools ensure typed-based bugs & maintainability of the project isn't much of a concern.

 That said, the project is developed in the open-source which means you're free to use it for your needs as well!
 But before you fork the repository, please